Opie and Anthony: Stern feud, XFL show, and syndication

 In July 2000, Howard Stern, the morning host at Infinity's WXRK, got the company to issue a gag order on their other personalities, preventing them, including Hughes and Cumia, from talking about Stern or other Infinity hosts.
 Three months earlier, Stern threatened management with his resignation if they did not go through with his request, after Hughes and Cumia blew the news of a surprise rock concert that Stern was to announce the following morning.
 Stern called Hughes and Cumia "imitators" who were "dying to get some attention from me".
-In 2004, Hughes revealed a stipulation in their Infinity contract that fined Cumia and himself $100,000 if they talked about other Infinity radio personalities.
+In 2004, Hughes revealed a stipulation that would have fined Cumia and himself $100,000 if they talked about other Infinity radio personalities.
+When the pair renewed their contracts with Infinity in 2001, they added clause that allowed them to talk about Stern.
 In 2006, Stern admitted to the gag order: "When I'm in business with a company and they hire Howard Stern imitators to go on in the afternoon...
 I don't want anyone knocking me ...
 I turned to Mel Karmazin ...
 'Your two boys that you hired, who sound identical to me ... they're gonna go insane.
 Watch.'"
 Hughes and Cumia claim the feud was started by Stern, adding that he "saw there was potential for 'The Opie & Anthony Show' to get an audience and perceived it as some kind of threat."